odrinari/Linux-screen-lock-with-MiBand-and-other-bluetooth-watches/README.md

  * If you have entered new values restart the process ```btunlock -d```

+ * the process starts automatically after logout and reboot with saved settings

 <hr>

 You can find it in the Mi Fit app.
 To do this, go to the MiFit app, then to ```Profiles > Mi Bank > Bluetooth Address```